by Carolyn Thomas ♥ @HeartSisters

 Summer Ash is a self-professed space cadet.
-She’s an astrophysicist at Columbia University’s Department of Astronomy in New York City, where she serves as the Director of Outreach.
-Five years ago, she underwent open heart surgery after she was diagnosed with an aortic aneurysm (that’s when the tissue of the aorta balloons out dangerously).
+She’s an astrophysicist at Columbia University’s Department of Astronomy in New York City, where she serves as the Director of Outreach.* Five years ago, she underwent open heart surgery after she was diagnosed with an aortic aneurysm (that’s when the tissue of the aorta balloons out dangerously).
 This condition was likely linked to a congenital heart defect Summer was born with called a bicuspid aortic valve.
-About 99% of people, she explains, are born with a normal tricuspid aortic valve (meaning three leaflets in the valve), but she was one of the 1% born with only two.
-With her kind permission, I’m running her story here as it was originally published in 2014 on her blog, Defective Heart Girl Problems.
+About 99% of people, as she explains, are born with a normal tricuspid aortic valve (meaning three leaflets in the valve), but she was one of the 1% born with only two.
+With her kind permission, I’m running her story here as it was originally published on her blog, Defective Heart Girl Problems.

 “I think there is a big misconception about how fast ‘young people’ heal from a surgery like this.
 There’s healing and then there’s HEALING.
 On one hand, being young and strong and in good health (with one obvious exception) means I can physically heal faster than the average open heart surgery patient.

 “On the other hand, the average open heart surgery patient is much older and often in poorer health – so much so that doctors often find a less invasive way to operate on the heart: a partial-sternotomy, a thoracotomy in between the ribs, or even going in through the femoral artery, all of which are less invasive than a full sternotomy.

 “My surgeon said that since I was in such good shape, he would just go the direct route.
 My body could clearly take it.
 I would ‘bounce back’.